sirap-group/connect-sequence/api.md

 <a name="ConnectSequence+append"></a>

 ### connectSequence.append(...middlewares) ⇒ <code>[ConnectSequence](#ConnectSequence)</code>
-Append an arbitrary number of middlewares as argument list or as an array
+Append an arbitrary number of middlewares as an argument list

 **Kind**: instance method of <code>[ConnectSequence](#ConnectSequence)</code>
 **Returns**: <code>[ConnectSequence](#ConnectSequence)</code> - a reference to the instance to be chainable